 Displays a list of the output pages and report pages in a project.
 Output pages display output such as graphs or tables after you run an analysis.
 Report pages display output that you collect from one or more output pages.
-You can create and edit reports in the desktop app.
-You can only open and view reports in the web app.
 From the output pane, you can do the following tasks:

-- To affect the contents of a tab, click the tab, then click lacksquare next to the output title. - To affect a specific table or graph, click the graph or the table, then click 🔄
+- To affect the contents of a tab, click the tab, then click next to the output title. - To affect a specific table or graph, click the graph or the table, then click \Box .